 Your grant makers, donors, volunteers in-kind contributors and supporters are counting on you to be extraordinarily efficient and effective in the delivery of your services.
 When you take their time, money and support…you make a promise!
 Good intentions are not enough!

-The single biggest promise you make as a leader is to find and hold your focus… regardless of all of the distractions and noise that show up every day.
+The single biggest promise you will make as a leader is to find and hold your focus… regardless of all of the distractions and noise that show up every day.

-The promise will have been kept!
+Conclusion: The promise will have been kept!